mtulio/infrastructure-provider-onboarding-guide/docs/platform-external/installing.md

 The manifest below can be used as a Deployment configuration:

-> Q: @Adrien: can we use this deployment here? https://github.com/adriengentil/ccm-openshift-template/blob/main/template.yaml

 ```yaml
 # This a template that can be used as a base to run your own cluster controller manager in openshift, all you need is to:
 # - replace values between {{ and }} with your own ones